ifreitas/ScalaAIML/README.md

 ## [AimlToXml](https://github.com/ifreitas/AimlToXml)
-Is an easy to use set of Scala objects representing the AIML tags for creating AIML xml files.
+It is an easy to use set of Scala objects representing the AIML tags for creating AIML xml files.

 ### Usage
 (The definitions used bellow came from the [AIML Overview](http://www.alicebot.org/TR/2011/) page)